CollaboraOnline/CollaboraOnline.github.io/content/gsoc.md

   <div class="card-body">
     <p class="badge badge-pill badge-primary bg-dark">General Information</p>
     <p>
-      The Collabora Online is planning to participate in Google Summer of Code in 2022.
+      The Collabora Online is <b>planning</b> to participate in the Google Summer of Code 2022.
     </p>
     <p>
       All students & developers are welcome to participate in the <a href="https://summerofcode.withgoogle.com/">Google Summer of Code</a> program with Collabora Online (once Collabora Productivity is accepted by Google)!